EvanGee/CCSDS_FileDeliveryProtocol/README.md

     currently, the only acceptable values are 0 and 1.
     - 0: UDP
     - 1: TCP
-    - 2: csp
+    - 2: csp (connectionless)
+    - 3: csp (connection based)

 - default_transmission_mode:
     not implemented

 - MTU
-    This number represents the 'maximum transmissible unit' -- this will also take the form of a buffer in the program.
-This value is the maximum size packet that the application will receive.
+    This number represents the 'maximum transmissible unit' This value is the size of the packet the peer expects.
+Make sure your underlaying network layer is big enough!

 - one_way_light_time : not implemented
 - total_round_trip_allowance : not implemented